 In family law cases that involve children, the very first thing that must be established is whether or not a parent-child relationship exists.
 Usually, the answer as to who the child’s mother is is not an issue.
 Texas Family Code Section 160.204 covers presumption of paternity.

 Who is the father of the child?
-In Texas, there are 5 ways in which a man can become the father of the child.
+In Texas, there are 5 ways in which a man can become the legal father of a child.